Trixie Belden and the Killifish Point Mystery

 "Don’t worry, Honey.
 We’re almost there," Trixie encouraged her friend.

 Within a few more minutes, they had found their bikes where they had hidden them in the underbrush.
-The pedaled as fast as they could in the dark until they arrived at the Sleepyside Police Headquarters to find it in an uproar.
+They pedaled as fast as they could in the dark until they arrived at the Sleepyside Police Headquarters to find it in an uproar.

 "Trixie Belden!"
 Sergeant Molinson boomed when he saw her.
 "Where in the dickens have you been?"

 "Sergeant!"
 Trixie cried, happy to see a familiar face even as she wondered why he was at the station this late.
 "You have to get him!
-He’s a blackmailer, and he kidnapped Honey and I!"
+He’s a blackmailer, and he kidnapped Honey and me!"

 Sergeant Molinson immediately ordered an APB based on Trixie’s description.
 He then picked up the phone.